Jonoh89/BackboneBattleships/README.md

 ### Development

-I have created a grunt task for development that will start the karma test server and run jshint and unit tests whenever a javascript file is saved.
+I have created a grunt task for development that will:
+* Start the karma test server
+* Run jshint and unit tests whenever a javascript file is saved.
+* Compile less into standard .css files

 To start this run:

 ```
 grunt development